milkyway-labs/milkyway/x/restaking/README.md

 ## Hooks

 Other modules may register operations to execute when a certain event has occurred within the restaking module.
-The following hooks can registered with restaking:
+The following hooks can be registered with restaking:

 * `BeforePoolDelegationCreated(ctx context.Context, poolID uint32, delegator string) error`
    * called before a new `Delegation` object associated to a `Pool` is created